Cisco Talos warns about malicious cryptocurrency mining attacks

 The attackers can proceed with minimal effort, following the initial infection.
 More importantly, with little chance of being detected, this revenue stream can continue for a long time.
 Add to this the fact that cryptocurrency values are going up at an exponential rate, and you can see how the scheme pays off.
 Monero itself saw a 3,000 percent increase in the past 12 months, from $13 in January 2017 to $300 now.
 Bitcoin’s value was halved in the past month, but it is still valued at $10,945, compared to $930 at the beginning of 2017.

 The main problem is that users may not notice the theft of computing time.
-If someone stole your credit card number, you would notice the unauthorized purchases piling up.
+If someone stole your credit card number, you would notice the unauthorized purchases piling up, but in this scenario you may be none the wiser.

 “Attackers are not stealing anything more than computing power from their victims, and the mining software isn’t technically malware.
 So, theoretically, the victims could remain part of the adversary’s botnet for as long as the attacker chooses,” the report said.